maxx1128/Webdev-Study-Notes/accessibility/AccessibleWebContent.md

 Make the writing clear, succint, scannable, and action-oriented.
 This also helps those with cognitive disabilities or impairments.

 Avoid obscure jargon or unexplained acronyms.
-Related to this, don't replace letters with numbers or symbols
+Related to this, don't replace letters with numbers or symbols.

 Avoid all caps, and all unneeded capitalization.
 Always align text to the left to ensure even spacing.
-Limit the use of italics
+Limit the use of italics.

 Write for **screen readability** too.
-Break content content into logical chunks separated by headers Use the inverted pyramid format and don't bury the lead.
+Break content content into logical chunks separated by headers.
+Use the inverted pyramid format and don't bury the lead.

 ## Include Links to Skip to Content